makeabilitylab/physcomp/electronics/electricity-basics.md

 ![An illustrative diagram showing how electrons flow through a conductor and how to calculate how many electrons pass through a point using I = change in Q divided by change in t](assets/images/ElectricCurrentDefinitionAndDiagram_ScherzAndMonk4thEditionpng.png)
 Using the formulas above, we can calculate the amount of electrons that pass through a cross-section of wire in three seconds if the wire is carrying 2A of current.
 Image from [Chapter 2](https://learning.oreilly.com/library/view/practical-electronics-for/9781259587559/xhtml/13_Chapter_02.xhtml) of Scherz and Monk's *Practical Electronics for Inventors* .
 {: .fs-1 }

-But typically, as noted above, we will not describe current flow in electrons per second but rather *amps* (A).

 With digital circuits, we work with low amperages.
 For example, an LED may require 2V and ~20 milliamperes (milliamps or simply, mA) to light up—that's $$(6.24 × 10^{18}) * 0.02 = 1.3 × 10^{17}$$ electrons/second.
 Similarly, an individual pin on the Arduino might be able to supply up to 40mA or $$(6.24 × 10^{18}) * 0.04 = 2.5 × 10^{17}$$ electrons/second.